k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

     <img src="images/classifier_pii_masking_edit.png" style="zoom: 67%;" />

-The Save button commits all the changes performed in both tabs into the Fabric memory.
-The rules are also saved in the Discovery/MTable folder in the project tree.
+The **Save** button commits all the changes performed in both tabs into the Fabric memory.
+The profiling rules are also saved in the Discovery/MTable folder in the Project tree.